alissa-huskey/python-class/docs/reference/glossary.md

   they cannot be used as an identifier.
 Some examples of keywords in Python are `for`, `if`, and `def`.

-logical operator
-  An operator that considers both left-hand value and right-hand value then evaluates to either True or False.

-module
-  A file containing of reusable code that can be imported into other programs.

-namespace
-  The group that a variable or function is part of. `print()` is part of the {term}`global namespace` whereas `randint()` is part of the `random` module, and therefore part of the `random` namespace.

-operator
-  A symbol with special meaning that tells the computer to do something (for example `=`, `+`, or `==`).

-statement
-  An instruction that Python can {term}`execute` as a unit.

 string concatenation
 concatenation
 concatenate